theGreatHerrLebert/proteolizard-algorithm/README.md

 * **visualization**: [`proteolizard-vis`](https://github.com/theGreatHerrLebert/proteolizard-vis)

 are made available at different repositories.
 This makes it easier for us to develop all pieces independently.
-We are aiming at keeping dependencies as small as possible, which should allow you to exchange e.g. parts of your custom pipelines against other data-access backends such as [`timspy`](https://github.com/MatteoLacki/timspy) or [`alphatims`](https://github.com/MannLabs/alphatims).
+We try to keep dependencies as small as possible, which should allow you to exchange parts of your custom pipelines against other data-access backends such as [`timspy`](https://github.com/MatteoLacki/timspy) or [`alphatims`](https://github.com/MannLabs/alphatims).